 Had I not gathered enough courage to take the giant stride into the choppy sea, I would have missed out on something very beautiful.

 I applied this analogy to resigning from my job.
 On the surface of it, it looked scary and choppy, but in my heart I believed its going to be alright and beautiful.
-I came back home and within a week, I strategically called my manager on 27th nov (friday afternoon) and told him about my decision.
-My manager asked me if I’ve already decided or is there any scope of change of mind , I firmly said, I have decided.
-He still wanted to meet me on monday before I officially resigned on 30th Nov 2015.
+I came back home and within a week, I called my manager and told him about my decision.
+He asked me if I’ve already decided or is there any scope of change of mind, I firmly said, I have decided.
 I was the happiest person to have been bold enough to do this.

 This was the just the first step towards something I would love to do, but i amazed myself with my confidence.
 The confidence I showed in my decision was enough for me to spend rest of the months of notice period in peace.
 I knew everything was going to be alright.